|No phase specified||Biomarker/Laboratory analysis, Supportive care||Completed||21 and over||NCI, Other||OSU-06137|

 Further Study Information

-- To determine if the yoga intervention will decrease inflammation, fatigue, and depressive symptoms relative to the waiting-list controls in women who are stage I-IIIa breast cancer survivors.
+- To determine if the yoga intervention will decrease inflammation, fatigue, and depressive symptoms relative to the waiting-list controls in women who are stage 0-IIIa breast cancer survivors.

-OUTLINE: This is a multicenter study.
-Patients are stratified according to stage of cancer (stage I vs stage II and stage IIIA) and prior radiation therapy (yes vs no).
+OUTLINE: Patients are stratified according to stage of cancer (stage 0 vs stage I vs stage II and stage IIIA) and prior radiation therapy (yes vs no).
 Patients are randomized to 1 of 2 intervention arms.

 - Arm I (waiting-list control): Patients are encouraged to perform usual activities, but asked to refrain from any yoga practice or other related activities.
 After a six-month observation period, patients undergo yoga intervention as described in arm II .

 - Arm II (yoga intervention): Patients participate in a Hatha yoga intervention session comprising body postures and breath control techniques for 1.5 hours twice a week for 12 weeks.
-Patients are encouraged to practice Hatha yoga at home with the support of appropriate monthly DVD/video segments.
+Patients are encouraged to practice Hatha yoga at home.
 Patients complete daily diaries on home Hatha yoga practices and submit them at each session.

 - Stage 0-IIIA breast cancer survivor